postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api/datadog-apm.md

 Before you begin, you must configure your application to send traces to Datadog.
 See [the Datadog APM documentation](https://docs.datadoghq.com/tracing/) for more details.

-To connect an API to Datadog APM, do the following:

 1. Select **APIs** in the sidebar and select an API.
 1. Select **API Performance**.
 1. Under **Connect Postman to your monitoring workflows**, select **Datadog**.